 - treble damages, and/or

-The federal punishment for human trafficking also depends upon the purpose of the trafficking:
+The federal punishment for human trafficking also depends upon the purpose of the crime:

-Trafficking in people for forced labor carries up to 20 years in Federal Prison as well as fines.
-But the sentence may be increased to life if the defendant committed the following crimes in the course of trafficking:8
+Trafficking in people for forced labor carries up to twenty (20) years in Federal Prison as well as fines.
+But the sentence may be increased to life if the defendant committed the following crimes in the course of trafficking:10

 - the federal crime of kidnapping (or attempted kidnap), or

 - aggravated sexual abuse (or attempted aggravated sexual abuse), or